lilanxiao/Invar3D/README.md

 ## Note

-Clearning of our internal code base and testing with this public repo is not complete yet.
+We are still working on cleaning our internal code base and testing with this public repo.
 There would be updates in the future.

 ## Known Issues

 - We encountered OOM problems with MinkowskiEngine.
 The CPU RAM usage increased constantly with some of our code.
 Current workaround: Manually pause and resume the training to release the RAM.
-- The training might stop or become very slow sometimes, because the Dataset class tries to find more unique local correpondences and get stuck.
+- The training might stop or become very slow sometimes, because the Dataset class tries to find more unique local correspondences and get stuck.
 In this case, try to decrease the ratio of unique matched points, as commented in `scannet/scannet_pretrain.py`.

-## Cititaion
+## Citation

 If you find this repo helpful, please consider cite our work